 While some might say this is a negative development, it is good news for the job market.
 Many industries have fewer job vacancies every day, but the healthcare industry is struggling to find enough workers.
 If you are looking to make a career change to find more job security, entering the healthcare industry should be at the top of your list.

 What are Allied Health Professionals?

-The pressure on the US healthcare system is greater than ever before, and allied health professionals are essential to creating a healthier future.
-Medical assistants, phlebotomists, and EKG technicians work at the front line of patient care, helping doctors, nurses, and dentists with primary care as well as fulfilling clerical functions.
+The pressure on the US healthcare system is greater than ever before.
+Allied health professionals are essential to creating a healthier future.
+Medical assistants, phlebotomists, and EKG technicians work at the front line of patient care.
+These professionals help doctors, nurses, and dentists with primary care as well as fulfilling clerical functions.

-Organisations like the National Healthcareer Association (NHA) offer an important lifeline for people who need stable, well-paid work without a college degree.
+Organizations like the National Healthcareer Association (NHA) offer an important lifeline for people who need stable, well-paid work without a college degree.
 The NHA certification offers amazing job prospects for such people for two reasons: their certification is highly reputable, and the industry they certify is undergoing serious growth.

 How NHA Certifications can help

 The NHA provides certifications for six key allied health roles: